 |Upto 45 days in jail and $1,000 fine

 |Upto 3-8 months in jail and $1,000 fine

 How Drug Treatment Centers in North Carolina Work?

-What follows in most cases is therapy, either group or one-to-one.
-Sometimes, therapy sessions are held at the person’s home (outpatient care) or in the case of residential treatments, they will be held at the center itself (inpatient treatment).
+What follows, in most cases, is therapy, either group or one-to-one.
+Sometimes, therapy sessions are held at the person’s home (outpatient care), or in the case of residential treatments, and they will be held at center itself (inpatient treatment).
 It is important to remember that therapy only constitutes a single factor of one’s treatment process.
 There may be counseling, group or family meetings, and recreational activities that help the patient heal more efficiently.

 The final step includes life after recovery: aftercare, relapse prevention, and active participation in helping others reach the goal.

 Find the best treatment options.
 Call our free and confidential helpline

 Find Drug Rehabilitation Centers Near You Anywhere In the US

 Addiction Resource team has compiled an extensive list of the top drug rehabilitation facilities around the country.
 Click on the state you are interested in, and you'll get a list of the best centers in the area, along with their levels of care, working hours, and contact information.
 Haven't found the rehab you need?
 Call the toll-free helpline below for professional assistance.

 - New Hampshire